JoannaAdermark1/life-hack/README.md

 ## Contribution

 Contributions to this project are welcome.
 If you have any suggestions, improvements, or bug fixes, please open an issue or create a pull request.
 Your contributions will help me as person come to unsderstan and buld more skills and other people. the project is piblic to everyone.

+1. Fork the repository.
+2. Create a new branch for your contributions.
+3. Make your changes and improvements.
+4. Submit a pull request.

 ## License